britram/taps-transports/draft-ietf-taps-transports.md

 SCTP provides a message-oriented service.
 Multiple small user messages can be bundled into a single SCTP packet to improve the efficiency.
-For example, this bundling may be done by delaying user messages at the sender side similar to the Nagle algorithm used by TCP.
+For example, this bundling may be done by delaying user messages at the sender similar to the Nagle algorithm used by TCP.
-User messages which would result in IP packets larger than the MTU will be fragmented at the sender side and reassembled at the receiver side.
+User messages which would result in IP packets larger than the MTU will be fragmented at the sender and reassembled at the receiver.
 There is no protocol limit on the user message size.
 ICMP-based path MTU discovery as specified for IPv4 in {{RFC1191}} and for IPv6 in {{RFC1981}} as well as packetization layer path MTU discovery as specified in